Cal-CS-61A-Staff/oh-queue/README.md

 ## Installation

+1. Create an activate a virtualenv:

+    $ virtualenv -p python3 env
+    $ source env/bin/activate

-1. Use pip to install all the dependencies from `requirements.txt`.
+2. Use pip to install all the dependencies from `requirements.txt`:

+    $ pip install -r requirements.txt

-2. Execute the following command from `shell.py`: `db.create_all()`.
+3. Execute the following command from `shell.py`: `db.create_all()`.
 This should create a database called `app.db` in the repository directory.

-3. Run the server using the platform of your choice, or simply `python run.py`.
+    $ python3 shell.py
+    >>> db.create_all()
+    >>>

+4. Run the server:

+    $ python3 run.py

+5. Point your browser to http://localhost:5000.

 ## Workflow